NullPointerSamurai/wordress-snippets/woocommerce_snippets.md

 }

 ```

+## Payment & SHipping Snippets
-## Hide shipping rates when free shipping is available, but keep "Local pickup"
+### Hide shipping rates when free shipping is available, but keep "Local pickup"
 ```
 // Hide shipping rates when free shipping is available, but keep "Local pickup" add_filter( 'woocommerce_package_rates', 'eg_hide_shipping_when_free_is_available', 10, 2 );